robertsdotpm/coinbend/README.md

 sudo apt-get install virtualbox vagrant
 ```

-To have the virtual machine downloaded and setup for Coinbend develop:
+To have the virtual machine downloaded and setup a Coinbend dev environment do:
 ```sh
 cd coinbend/vagrant
 sudo vagrant up